Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

 \begin{theorem}[cubic nonlinearities \cite{MMT2,MMT3}] The cubic problem \eqref{qnls} is locally well-posed in $H^s$ for $s > 2$, and the cubic problem \eqref{dqnls} is locally well-posed in $H^s$ for $s > 3$. \end{theorem}

 This result applies to both small and large data, with a lifespan that depends on the initial data size.
-In higher dimensions one also needs a nontrapping assumption on the initial data, but this is automatically satisfied in 1D.
+In higher dimensions one also needs a nontrapping assumption on the initial data.
+This is automatically satisfied in one dimension.

-While the initial target of this paper was to study global well-posedness, it shortly became became apparent that our methods also yield a drastic improvement in the local well-posedness theory, to the point where we are able to obtain a sharp result.
+The initial target of this work was to examine global well-posedness; however, it quickly became evident that our methods also yield a drastic improvement in the local well-posedness theory, to the point where we are able to obtain a sharp result.

 \begin{theorem} The cubic problem \eqref{qnls} is locally well-posed for small data in $H^s$ for $s > 1$, and the cubic problem \eqref{dqnls} is locally well-posed for small data in $H^s$ for $s > 2$. \end{theorem}